 "You're not going to tell me pop-tarts aren't ultralight, are you?!?
 Actually, that's exactly what I'm saying.
 A significant amount of my

-When buying ultralight gear thru hikers expect high performance for minimal weight.
-They should have the same performance expectations of food.
+When buying ultralight gear thru hikers expect high performance for minimal weight but at a typically higher cost.
+Thru hikers should have the same performance expectations of food consumed on trail.